List of Bolton Wanderers F.C. players (1–24 appearances)

 Bolton Wanderers F.C. is an English association football club based in Lostock, Greater Manchester.
 The club was formed in Bolton in 1874 as Christ Church F.C., and played their first competitive match in October 1881, when they entered the First Round of the 1881–82 FA Cup.
 The club was renamed Bolton Wanderers F.C. in 1877, and they moved to Burnden Park in 1895 and the Reebok Stadium in 1997.
 The club won its first significant trophy in 1923 by beating West Ham United in the first FA Cup Final to be played at Wembley Stadium.
 Over the next forty years the club won a further three FA Cups.
 The club has gained promotion to the Premier League one three separate occasions; first in 1995, then again in 1997, with each term lasting for only one season on each occasion, before again gaining promotion in 2001.
 The club played at the highest level in English football for eleven years before relegation to the second tier in 2012.

 Since playing their first competitive match, more than 1,050 players have made a competitive first-team appearance for the club, many of whom have played less than 25 matches (including substitute appearances).

-As of November 2025, a total of 619 players have played fewer than 25 competitive matches for the club.
+As of September 2026, a total of 627 players have played fewer than 25 competitive matches for the club.
 Seven former players – C.E.
 Harrison, Tom Wilson, Bob Hatton, David Cross, Nicky Southall, Kaiyne Woolery and Shaun Miller – each made 24 appearances during their spell at Bolton Wanderers.
-Harley Irwin is the most recent player to have made their debut for the club.
+Atsuki Itō is the most recent player to have made their debut for the club.